Skip to content

 Open accounts in your own name immediately: a checking account, a savings account, and a credit card if you don't already have independent credit history.
 Credit history is built over time, and starting as soon as possible matters.
 If you have had limited credit history in your own name, a secured credit card is a practical starting point.

 Work with a financial planner — specifically one who is familiar with divorce financial planning — to understand your realistic retirement trajectory as an individual.
-The retirement plan you had as a couple may no longer be achievable, and understanding what is achievable — and what adjustments are necessary — is information you need sooner rather than later.
+The retirement plan you had as a couple may no longer be achievable, and understanding what is achievable is information you need sooner rather than later.

-Update all beneficiary designations.
+Update all beneficiary designations immediately.
 Life insurance policies, retirement accounts, and payable-on-death accounts that named your former spouse as beneficiary need to be updated immediately.
-These designations are legal contracts that override your will, and if you die without updating them, your estate may go to a person you are no longer married to.
+These designations are legal contracts that override your will.
+If you die without updating them, your estate may go to a person you are no longer married to.

 The Emotional Terrain